EQdkpPlus/tool-jqcorebuilder/README.md

 4. wait and look if there is an error
 5. the generated files are in the dist folder

+### Build locale file
+1. open the console / command prompt
+2. Go to the "Sites/tools/tool-jqcorebuilder/"
+3. run the command "grunt buildLocales" on unix and "grunt.cmd buildLocales" on windows
+4. wait and look if there is an error
+5. the generated files are in the locales folder

 Authors
 ------------------
  * Wallenium (building tools and maintaining the stuff)
  * Godmod (development)
+ * Asitara (JqueryUI Themereoller Less Extractor)